 Heart failure may result from disorders that cause the heart’s walls to stiffen, such as infiltrations and infections.
 For example, in amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction, organ failure, and... read more , amyloid, an abnormal protein passes into (infiltrates) many tissues in the body.
 If amyloid infiltrates the heart’s walls, they stiffen, and heart failure results.
 In tropical countries, infiltration of heart muscle by certain parasites (such as in Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
-The protozoa may enter... read more ) can cause heart failure, even in young people.
+The protozoa... read more ) can cause heart failure, even in young people.

 In constrictive pericarditis Overview of Pericardial Disease Pericardial disease affects the pericardium, which is the flexible two-layered sac that envelops the heart.
 The pericardium helps keep the heart in position, helps prevent the heart from overfilling... read more , the sac that envelops the heart (pericardium) stiffens, preventing even a healthy heart from pumping and filling normally.